iterorganization/IMAS-ParaView/docs/source/training_md.rst

 .. figure:: images/training/md_los.png

    The interferometer lines of sight are added in yellow.
-Data provided by J. Artola.
+Data provided by A. Medvedeva.

 Loading the Magnetics Coil Positions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^